jnozzi/cocoadev.com/markdown/PBErrorWithFunction.md

 ----

 You have declared maxPopulation as an instance method of whatever class you are working on.
 It is not a C function.
 To call it you need to send a message to a class.
-So in update you probably want to use something like General/NSNumber *max = [self maxPopulation];
+So in update you probably want to use something like NSNumber *max = [self maxPopulation];

 ----